 Revenues in the Money Transfer Segment are primarily derived through the charging of a transaction fee, as well as a margin earned from purchasing foreign currency at wholesale exchange rates and selling the foreign currency to consumers at retail exchange rates.
-Sending agents and receiving agents (bank correspondents or retailers) each earn fees for cash collection and distribution services.
+Sending agents and receiving agents each earn fees for cash collection and distribution services.
 Euronet recognizes these fees as direct operating costs at the time of sale.

 We are one of the largest global money transfer companies in terms of revenues and transaction volumes.
-Our Money Transfer Segment processed approximately \$7.7 billion in money transfers in 2012.
+Our Money Transfer Segment processed approximately \$9.2 billion in money transfers in 2013.